Sugar Prices Rally Towards 12-Year Highs on Brazilian Weather Forecasts

-Sugar prices Monday rallied back up towards last Friday's 12-year highs on forecasts for hot and dry weather in Brazil.
+Sugar prices on Monday and Tuesday rallied back up towards last Friday's 12-year highs on forecasts for hot and dry weather in Brazil.

-Sugar prices were also boosted as the Brazilian real (^USDBRL) edged to a new 1-1/2 month high against the dollar.
+Sugar prices were also boosted as the Brazilian real (^USDBRL) on Monday edged to a new 1-1/2 month high against the dollar.
 The stronger real discourages export selling from Brazil's sugar producers.

-Sugar were also boosted Monday by the new 11-month high in Oct WTI crude oil futures prices (CLV23).
+Sugar prices were also boosted Tuesday by the new 10-1/2 month high in Oct WTI crude oil futures prices (CLV23) on the nearest-futures chart.
 Higher oil and gasoline prices support ethanol prices and may prompt global sugar mills to divert more cane crushing toward ethanol production rather than sugar, thus reducing sugar supplies.

-Over the past few weeks, sugar prices have risen sharply and posted 12-year highs Friday on concerns about smaller global sugar production.
+Over the past few weeks, sugar prices have risen sharply on concern about smaller global sugar production.
 Last Tuesday, Alvean, the world's largest sugar trader, said it expects a 2023/24 global sugar deficit of -5.4 MMT, the sixth year of shortages, as India may curb sugar exports and Thailand farmers plant more profitable cassava instead of sugarcane.

-Weather concerns in India, the world's second-largest sugar producer, threaten global sugar production and are bullish for prices.
-India's Jun-Aug monsoon rain was -10% below normal, and in August, India received only 162.7 mm of rain, the least since at least 1901, raising concerns about smaller crop output and the potential for sugar export restrictions.

 A bullish factor for sugar is concern that an El Nino weather pattern could disrupt global sugar production.
 On June 8, the U.S. Climate Prediction Center said that sea surface temperatures across the equatorial Pacific Ocean had risen 0.5 degrees Celsius above normal, and wind patterns have changed to the point where El Nino criteria have been met.
 An El Nino weather pattern typically brings heavy rains to Brazil and drought to India, negatively impacting sugar crop production.
 The last time El Nino brought dryness to sugar crops in Asia was in 2015 and 2016, which caused prices to soar.